-As the election heats up, political pundits and Republican establishment candidates are doing everything they can to convince you that they are staunch supporters of the 2nd amendment.
-But one look at these people’s voting records, and past statements, shows how full of crap they are really are.
+For years, so-called conservative political pundits and Republican establishment candidates have done everything they can to convince you that they are staunch supporters of the 2nd amendment.
+But one look at these people’s voting records and past statements shows how full of crap they really are.

 But, but… the NRA, Glenn Beck, and the so-called conservative talk show hosts told me that the Republicans supported the 2nd amendment…

-Time to burst a couple bubbles, and offend the sycophants who hang on every word that comes out of the mouths of talk show hosts like Glenn Beck and Mark Levin; believing everything they say is somehow conservative gospel that can’t be questioned.
+Time to bust a couple of bubbles and offend the sycophants who hang on every word that comes out of the mouths of talk show hosts like Glenn Beck, Sean Hannity, and Mark Levin, believing everything they say is somehow conservative gospel that can’t be questioned.

-The truth about many of this year’s candidates, and many of the Republicans who have been written into the history books as pro-gun conservatives, is very few of them actually support the 2nd amendment.
-Oh they talk a good game, and some of them may even be pro-gun; but pro-gun doesn’t always mean pro 2nd amendment.
+The truth about many of the Republicans who have been written into the history books as pro-gun conservatives is that very few actually support the 2nd amendment.
+Oh, they talk a good game, and some of them may even be pro-gun, but pro-gun doesn’t always mean pro 2nd amendment.
 In fact, when some of these guys say they are pro-gun, it usually doesn’t extend very far past “sporting purposes.”

-Let’s start with someone who seems to be off limits; a president who for some reason has become the face of conservatism.
+Let’s start with someone who seems to be off limits; a president who has become the face of conservatism.
 You know; the guy who was once a Democrat until he became the savior of the Republican Party….